We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The magic of the Shimano ME5 shoes is in the materials and the sole.
 The aggressive tread of the rubber sole is perfect for walking on loose, wet, and slippery terrain.

-When it comes to MTB shoes, we care both about the looks and the performance.
+When it comes to the best MTB shoes, we care both about the looks and the performance.
 These shoes look sleek thanks to the all-black design and the synthetic leather upper that’s resistant to wear and tear.

 Most riders will find the fit easy to adjust, as the shoes come with a BOA closure system paired with a velcro strap behind the toe box.